SaloniMishra25/SaloniMishra25/README.md

 ## Hobbies
 Apart from coding, I really love dancing.
 I’m not a professional, but it makes me happy and helps me stay active.
 I also hope to travel more in the future, as it’s something I’ve always wanted to do.

-Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/salonimishra24/) or [GitHub](https://github.com/SaloniMishra25)!
+Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/salonimishra24/)!